balena-io/docs/pages/reference/OS/network.md

 ## Checking connectivity

-You can configure a connectivity check using NetworkManager's builtin [feature][nm-connectivity] (see "connectivity section").
-In order to configure custom endpoints, the URL, expected response, and check interval can be set in `config.json` (more information available [here][meta-balena-connectivity]).
+You can configure a connectivity check using NetworkManager's builtin [feature](https://networkmanager.dev/docs/api/latest/NetworkManager.conf.html) (see "connectivity section").
+In order to configure custom endpoints, the URL, expected response, and check interval can be set in `config.json` (more information available [here](https://github.com/balena-os/meta-balena#connectivity)).
 By default, NetworkManager is configured to use balenaCloud to perform the check.

 ## Disable IPv6

 In cases where a local network issue is preventing IPv6 traffic from being routed, you can fully disable IPv6 in balenaOS 2.0 with the following commands.

+{% hint style="danger" %}
-**Warning:** Making changes to the networking of a device is extremely dangerous and can lead to a device being unrecoverable, so exercise caution with any of the following.
+Making changes to the networking of a device is extremely dangerous and can lead to a device being unrecoverable, so exercise caution with any of the following.
+{% endhint %}

 ```
 root@087fd7c:/# nmcli c show